10 Steps To Stop Feeling Undeserving Of Good Things

 It’s a mental block that’s affecting my self-confidence and my money mindset.

-And it took me a while to realize what was really happening because I haven’t considered myself as a person with low self-esteem in a long time.
+And it took me a while to realize what was really happening because I hadn’t considered myself a person with low self-esteem in a long time.
 I thought those struggles were behind me already.

 However, feeling undeserving or unworthy doesn’t come just from low self-confidence.
 It’s a little more than that.
 And I’ll talk more about it in a second.

-In this post, I want to list all the things I’m doing to overcome this so you can follow along.
-I hope you find this post useful!
+In this article, I want to list all the things I’m doing to overcome this so you can follow along.
+I hope you find it useful!

 I’m not a therapist.
-I’m just a very observing human who likes to understand and learn.
+I’m just a very observant human who likes to understand and learn.
 And I learn a lot from all the good and the bad that happens to me.

 So, this is where I believe this feeling comes from.